Ramdas302/books-api/README.md

 + Added json file in project
 + Use Extension Thunder for api testing or postman
 + Added postman json file in project
-+ You can postman for api testing
++ You can use postman for api testing

 ### Reference
 + http://restify.com/docs/home/